One way to include your documentation without cluttering up the worksheet is to use comments.

 You can change the plain rectangle shape for a comment but it's not as easy as in earlier versions of Excel.
 The Drawing Tools tab does not appear when you select the comment even though the comment is a text box shape.

 You will add a command to the Quick Access Toolbar.
-In Excel 2010 you have an additional option.
-You can add the command to a custom ribbon tab or to an existing tab (like the Review tab) in a custom tab group.
+In Excel 2010 and 2013 you have an additional option.
+You could add the command to a custom ribbon tab or to an existing tab (like the Review tab) in a custom tab group.

 Click on the More button at the right end of the Quick